 After you have cooled down, do some static stretching exercises.

-I find static stretching exercises suitable for myself and I do them while focusing on certain key muscle groups.
+I find static stretching exercises suitable for me and I do them while focusing on certain key muscle groups.
 I perform each exercise for about 30 seconds.

 Static stretching exercises allow your body to cool down while maintaining flexibility.
 Likewise, they can help improve circulation, which leads to faster recovery.